 PIA may incur additional indebtedness in 1999 in connection with the merger.
 SPAR Group acquired the assets of an incentive marketing company in January 1999.
 A portion of the purchase price was paid through the issuance of a promissory note in the principal amount of \$12,422,189 (plus an earn out, if any), which matures on September 15, 1999.
-As of March 1, 1999, the amount owed under the note was \$9.3 million, excluding the earn out payment, if any.
+As of March 31, 1999, the amount owed under the note was estimated to be \$10.8 million, excluding the earn out payment, if any.
 In addition, the principal stockholders of SPAR Group loaned SPAR Group \$2,958,000 to facilitate the acquisition.
-If this indebtedness is not repaid before the transaction with PIA is consummated, the combined company will assume these obligations.
+If this indebtedness is not repaid before the transaction with PIA is consummated, the combined company will assume these obligations along with other liabilities of SPAR Group.
 PIA will also be obligated, under certain circumstances, to pay severance compensation to its employees in connection with the merger.
-Further, PIA will incur substantial costs in connection with the transaction, including legal, accounting and investment banking fees estimated to be an aggregate of approximately \$2.4 million and severance payments estimated to be approximately \$3 million.
-PIA has entered into discussions with its bank to increase its credit line to enable it to meet cash needs in connection with the merger and future potential acquisitions in 1999.
+Further, PIA will incur substantial costs in connection with the transaction, including legal, accounting and investment banking fees and severance payments of an aggregate of approximately \$00.0 million.
+PIA is currently negotiating with major banks for a \$50 million revolving line of credit to meet cash needs in connection with the merger and future potential acquisitions in 1999.
+PIA cannot provide any assurance that it will be able to secure a \$50 million revolving line of credit.